dserver-devteam/onx.social/EMAIL.md

 ## Overview

-N.Social now includes email functionality using Nodemailer with SMTP configuration for sending notifications and welcome emails.
+ONX Social now includes email functionality using Nodemailer with SMTP configuration for sending notifications and welcome emails.

 ## Configuration